klako-cap/prod-cat/README.md

 ## DISCLAIMER
 This project does not represent a productive application.
 This sample code can change at any time without prior notice.
 See [License](./LICENSE).

+## What's more ...
+This project shows some features which are not in the sample of my book:
++ Fiori draft handling.
+To support this, key fields of entities must be of type ``UUID``.

+## How to run locally ...

+### SAP-server only
++ open a terminal and start ``cds watch``
++ services are now served at http://localhost:4004

+### With UI
++ open a second terminal and change directory to the app-folder with ``cd app``
++ start the application router with ``npm start``
++ approuter will serve the UI at http://localhost:5000
++ if the destination ``backend`` in [app/default-env.json](/app/default-env.json) is configured to point to http://localhost:4004, then the local CAP server can be contacted by the Fiori UI.